XinJingHao/Sparrow-V0/README.md

 python play_with_keyboard.py
 ```

-## Train a DDQN model with Sparrow:
+## Train a DDQN model with Sparrow
 The Sparrow is mobile robot simulator mainly designed for Deep Reinforcement Learning.
 In this section, we have prepared two python scripts to show you how to train a [DDQN](https://ojs.aaai.org/index.php/AAAI/article/download/10295/10154) model (Other Pytorch implementation of popular DRL algorithm is avaliable at [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch)) with **single** Sparrow and **vectorized** Sparrow.

 ### Start training: